This WestJet Premium Economy post was last updated in October 2022

 When checking in for a return flight from Ottawa to Vancouver Erin and I snapped up $99 upgrades to WestJet Premium Economy.
-With the promise of extra legroom, included meals, and drinks, I also sought out to see if WestJet Premium Economy is worth it.
-After checking out Norwegian Airlines premium product I have wondered how Canada’s favourite not-a-discount airline compares.
+With the promise of extra legroom, and included meals, and drinks, I also sought out to see if WestJet Premium Economy is worth it.
+After checking out Norwegian Airlines’ premium product I have wondered how Canada’s favourite not-a-discount airline compares.
 Let’s find out.

 How Do I Book WestJet Premium Economy?